Gravelly Beach, Tasmania

 Gravelly Beach is a locality and small rural community in the local government area of West Tamar, in the Western Tamar Valley region of Tasmania.
-It is located about 28 km north-west of the town of Launceston.
+It is located about 28 km north-west of the city of Launceston.
 The Tamar River forms the eastern boundary.
 The 2016 census determined a population of 567 for the state suburb of Gravelly Beach.

 History

 The locality was originally known (in 1910) as Sallaby.

 Road infrastructure

 The C728 route (Gravelly Beach Road) runs east from the West Tamar Highway and passes through the locality from south-east to north-west, providing access to several other localities.